-Antarctic icebergs can be of both of glacial origin or ice shelf origin, the tabular ice shelf ones are the biggest by a long way, a dimension of 10 miles is not unusual for tabular bergs.
+Antarctic icebergs can be of both of glacial origin or ice shelf origin, the tabular ice shelf ones are the biggest by a long way, a dimension of 10 km is not unusual for tabular bergs.
 The largest iceberg ever recorded was sighted in 1956 by the icebreaker USS Glacier, it was at the time 335 x 97 kilometers, at 31,000 square kilometers nearly three times as large as B15 above.
-This was at a time before satellite observations an measurements were taken, so it may have originally been even bigger.
-Tabular bergs can be 40m high out of the water giving a total thickness of around 320m or over a 1000 feet
+This was at a time before satellite observations and measurements were taken, so it may have originally been even bigger.
+Tabular bergs can be 40m high out of the water giving a total thickness of around 320m or over 1000 feet.

-Arctic icebergs are produced from glaciers and so are not going to reach the same sizes, though can still be enormous regularly reaching 70m (230ft) above the water with the largest recorded being 168m (550ft) above sea level though of an irregular shape.
-Antarctic glaciers also produce such enormous non=tabular icebergs.
+Arctic icebergs are produced from glaciers rather than ice shelves and so are not going to reach the same sizes, though can still be enormous regularly reaching 70m (230ft) above the water with the largest recorded being 168m (550ft) above sea level though of an irregular shape.
+Antarctic glaciers also produce enormous non-tabular icebergs.

 The cause of the variation is largely in the amount of air that is trapped in the ice so affecting its buoyancy.
 An average iceberg will be about 1/5th to 1/7th above the surface.
-Very low lying pieces of ice of whatever size in the water are known as "growlers".
-These often have a green tinge to them.
-They are known as growlers because they present a particular hazard to shipping with the small amount visible above the water and the dark colour making them especially difficult to see and therefore especially dangerous.
+Very low lying pieces of ice in the water are known as "growlers".
+These tend to be made of very clear ice with little or no trapped air which makes them appear dark against the sea.
+They present a particular hazard to shipping with little visible above water and the dark colour making them especially difficult to see.

 How can people stand next to icebergs?Ice-bergs drift around the Southern Ocean carried by the currents and blown by the winds.
 In the winter the sea-ice freezes around them and effectively glues them in place until the spring when the ice breaks up and they can begin to move again.